davismj/davismj.github.io/_posts/2016-1-29-aurelia-bundling.md

 title: Bundling Aurelia Applications
 author: Matthew James Davis
 category: blog
+thumb: blog/2016-1-29-aurelia-bundling.png
 blurb: Best practices for getting your Aurelia application optimized for deployment
 tags: aurelia javascript ecmascript perfmatters

-published: false
+published: true
 ---
 On February 1st 2015, not one month into the development of Aurelia, someone posted this infamous question to Stack Overflow: [Why does <span style="background: #D1E1AD;color: #405A04;">the alpha version of</span> Aurelia load <s style="color: #A82400;background-color: #E5BDB2;">so</s> slowly?](http://stackoverflow.com/questions/28258956/why-does-the-alpha-version-of-aurelia-load-slowly) "My last test, showed it took 55 seconds to load the page with 135 requests."
 The Aurelia team took notice immediately.

-> Today, a bundled Aurelia application can load in under 1 second with only 5 requests maxing out under 300kb gzipped.
+It has been almost a full year since then, and bundling has reached maturity; today, a bundled Aurelia application can load in under 1 second with only 5 requests maxing out under 300kb gzipped.

-It has been almost a full year since then, and bundling has reached maturity.
 Let's see how to set up a bundling workflow.

 # The Bundle Task